-An outdoor play-shed was built at the Remann Hall Juvenile Detention Centerand a play school was started there with League financial responsibility amounting to more than $5,000.
+An outdoor play-shed was built at the Remann Hall Juvenile Detention Center and a play school was started there with League’s financial contribution of more than $5,000.
 Children’s Philharmonic concerts were underwritten for years.
-League membership included an enthusiastic group of puppeteers who wrote, produced and trouped puppet shows to Tacoma schoolchildren.
+League membership included an enthusiastic group of puppeteers who wrote, produced, and trouped puppet shows to Tacoma school children.
 A cart to sell sundries and loan magazines at Tacoma General Hospital was organized.
 The League Bylaws were revised and a compulsory attendance system started.

 The League became increasingly aware of its role as a leadership group in Tacoma and in the Association of Junior Leagues of America.
 Good public relations were fostered by a coffee hour honoring community leaders with whom the League had worked.
-In addition, the League hosted a regional meeting and Mrs. Herrick Allen (Bea) was elected Director of Region IX.
-Bylaws were again revised and a League office was opened.
+The League hosted a regional meeting and Mrs. Herrick Allen (Bea) was elected Director of Region IX.
+Bylaws were revised and a League office was opened.

 The Volunteer Bureau was opened to the public with a League financial commitment of $4,000 per year for a three-year period.
 The Children’s Art Workshop gained membership support in 1967 and an expanded program working through the schools was initiated in 1968.
 In June of 1968, $2,500 with Board representation and League volunteer was approved for Grater Lakes Mental Health Center.
 By 1969, expanded volunteer opportunities were made available and $3,000 was given to the clinic to pay a psychiatrist two days a week.
 In the spring of 1968, the thrift shop became the “Second Closet” with a new location and image.